QuantLet/MVA-Ready/QID-928-MVAdisfbank/README.md

 Datafile : bank2.dat

-Example : 'Densities of projections of genuine and counterfeit bank notes by Fisher's discrimination rule.'
+Example : 'Densities of projections of genuine and counterfeit bank notes by Fisher''s discrimination rule.'

 ```